jquag/pong/pong-vue/README.md

 ## TODO

 * rematch
+* handle player leaving
+    * winner by forfeit
+    * waiting for a player again
+    * no rematch
 * speed puck up as the point goes on
 * change angle depending on where on the paddle the puck hits
 * Jitsi audio?